Professor Cancels Course On Hate Speech Amid Contention Over His Use Of Slur

 Still, the university is standing by its longtime professor.

-"I both believe the academic freedom is important to make the pedagogical decision and I respect the pedagogical decision that he made," Princeton President Eisgruber said Monday, "although I also appreciate it's a controversial one and I understand why it's controversial."
+"I both believe the academic freedom is important to make the pedagogical decision and I respect the pedagogical decision that he made," Eisgruber said Monday, "although I also appreciate it's a controversial one and I understand why it's controversial."

-Note: Editor's note: This post refers frequently to the use of a racial slur.